PESwim/github.io/README.md

 <br/>

 ### Experience
-A 28 year career associated with technical projects, where a significant portion of time has been developing client/project specific computer code.
+A 28-year career associated with technical projects, where a significant portion of time has been developing client/project specific computer code.
 Expertise in team leadership, product marketing, and both project and capital expenditures finance.
-A passion for coding has resulted in an interest to focus intently on applying my expertise software application projects.
+A passion for coding has resulted in interest to focus intently on applying my expertise software application projects.

 ### Recent Coding